-\Planned absences of 1-2 weeks are classified as Short-Term Excused Absence, and absences longer than 2 weeks are classified as Leave-of-Absence.
+Planned absences of 1-2 weeks are classified as Short-Term Excused Absence, and absences longer than 2 weeks are classified as Leave-of-Absence.
 For these types of absences, follow the procedure outlined in Section 3.5.10 of this Handbook.

 In the case of an emergency when a student is unable to attend their clinic session, the student will be required to call in to the Director of Patient Care Services.
-Clinic sessions not attended, for any reason, LECOM School of Dental Medicine Academic Catalog and Student Handbook - Effective Date 10/7/2021 will be required to be made up at the discretion of the Director of Patient Care Services or the Assistant Dean of Clinical Education.
+Clinic sessions not attended, for any reason, will be required to be made up at the discretion of the Director of Patient Care Services or the Assistant Dean of Clinical Education.